wastevensv/Notes/notes/avr-rpn.md

 The 15 buttons are wired in a 3x5 [matrix](https://en.wikipedia.org/wiki/Keyboard_matrix_circuit) (similar to a computer keyboard).
 The Arduino scans one row at a time, and checks if any keys in that row are pressed, then advances to the next.
 This reduces the number of pins from 15 to 8 at the expense of slightly more code.

 In addition to the key matrix, there is also an 'alt' key.
 This allows each key to have a primary function and an alternate function.
 In this case, it allows access to the variables functionality described in the software section.

-## Current State of the Project
-So far, I have a few tests in the [project repository](https://github.com/wastevensv/avRPN-Calc/) to verify that the LCD can display characters, and that the keypad can detect keypresses.

-The LCD works, and the keypad can detect if a key is pressed.
-However, I have run into some trouble with scanning the keys.
-The keypad will occasionally send the wrong keypress to screen (typically one directly above or below the correct key).
-I believe using some debouncing could solve the problem, or possibly changing the scanning function to only detect a change in keypress.

-This is still a work in progress, but I've learned a lot in the process and I look forward to seeing where this goes.

 -----